Land drains: In agriculture

 Traditionally, land drains were formed in clay soils and peats by excavating a trench and forming a "tunnel" using flat stones.
 This was very labour-intensive but could often be done using free materials at hand.
 Typically they were two to three feet (600mm-900mm) below the surface.
 Agricultural land drains have to be installed sufficiently deep to avoid plough damage.
 In 1843 in England short earthenware pipes were first used laid edge to edge.
 The earliest type consisted of a "u" shaped trough onto which a flat lid was placed.
 Later the extruded clay pipe was developed.
 These are still used.
 These can be laid in an excavated trench, or a horizontal hole is formed in the ground using a mole plough and the pipes are forced in by means of a hand or mechanical press.
 By this means, heavy wet soils, bogs and swamps could be rendered amendable to agriculture.
 Virtually all crops need a well-drained soil to grow well.

 Modern land drains

 Many modern land drains are created utilising rigid or flexible plastic pipes pierced with holes, laid in pea gravel.
 (The pea gravel is pea-sized pebbles without sharp points to damage the pipe.)
 Geotextile material can surround the gravel to keep out silt.
 This can be installed in an excavated trench.
 Specialised mole ploughs are available that can form the hole, insert the perforated pipe (and gravel if required), all in one simultaneous and continuous process.
 An extremely powerful (usually tracked) tractor is necessary.
 The flexible pipe is carried as a roll on the back of the machine.
-There is a sometimes a hopper for gravel which is kept topped up by an adjacent machine.
+There is sometimes a hopper for gravel which is kept topped up by an adjacent machine.
 The pipe and gravel go down apertures in the plough blade as the tractor proceeds along the desired route.